 What Are Insurance Covenants?

-Insurance covenants are clauses that require your startup to maintain certain types and levels of insurance coverage.
-These can include Directors and Officers (D&O) insurance, key person insurance, cyber liability, and more.
+Understanding insurance covenants is essential for founders negotiating term sheets with investors.
+These are clauses that require your startup to maintain certain types and levels of insurance coverage.
+Covenants can include Directors and Officers (D&O) insurance, key person insurance, cyber liability, and more.
 The goal is to protect both the company and its investors from unforeseen risks that could derail growth or trigger costly litigation.

 Why Investors Insist on Insurance Covenants